collegiateacademies/cadata/docs/attendance_checker.md

 - **Script Execution:** Each script imports the main checker logic and calls `attendance_field_checker()` with the appropriate school code.
 - **Data Pull:** The checker uses a PowerQuery against PowerSchool to retrieve student data for the specified school.

+## From Where Does the Checker Get Its Data?

+- **Source:** All student data is pulled from PowerSchool using a custom PowerQuery named `attendance_letter_data_checker`.
+- The PowerQuery is parameterized by school and retrieves all relevant student fields for that school.

 ## Where Are the Results Sent?

 - If missing data is found, an email is sent to the school's data manager (as configured) with a list of students and missing fields.
 - If no missing data is found, no email is sent and a log entry is created.

 - **All emails are sent from `data@collegiateacademies.org`.**

+## Is There Any OA-Specific Logic?

+- **No.** The attendance letter data checker process does not contain any OA (Opportunities Academy) specific logic.
+It treats OA the same as other schools for the purposes of data field checking.

 ## Additional Notes